 1. Gelatin Source and Concentration

-This is often the most significant factor.
-Gelatin, derived from animal collagen, forms the thermo-reversible gel matrix that gives gummies their structure.
-The bloom strength of the gelatin (a measure of its gel firmness) and its concentration directly impact hardness and dissolution.
-Higher bloom strength or a higher percentage of gelatin will typically result in a firmer, slower-dissolving gummy.
+Gelatin source and concentration are often the biggest factor.
+Gelatin—from animal collagen—forms the gel matrix that gives gummies their chew.
+The bloom strength (a measure of firmness) and concentration directly affect hardness and dissolution.
+More gelatin or higher bloom strength?
+You get a firmer, slower-dissolving gummy.

 2. Choice of Gelling Agent

-While gelatin is traditional, many gummies now use plant-based alternatives like pectin or starch.
-Pectin-based gummies generally have a different dissolution profile than gelatin-based ones, often characterized by a quicker breakdown in the mouth and a different textural melt point in the stomach.
+Gelatin is the classic choice, but many gummies now use plant-based alternatives like pectin or starch.
+Pectin-based gummies tend to dissolve faster in the mouth and have a different melt point in the stomach.

 3. Recipe Composition: Sugars, Acids, and Moisture

-• Sugars & Syrups: The type and ratio of sweeteners (e.g., sucrose, glucose syrup, cane sugar) affect the glass transition temperature and the hygroscopicity (water-attracting nature) of the gummy, which in turn influences how it interacts with digestive fluids.
+- Sugars & Syrups: The type and ratio of sweeteners (sucrose, glucose syrup, etc.) affect how the gummy interacts with digestive fluids.

 4. Manufacturing Process Parameters

-1. Cooking Temperature & Time: These parameters determine how completely the ingredients are hydrated and how the gel network forms.
-Over- or under-processing can lead to inconsistent texture and dissolution.
+- Cooking Temperature & Time: These control how ingredients hydrate and the gel network forms.
+Underdoing or overdoing it leads to inconsistent texture and dissolution.

 Ensuring Consistent and Optimal Dissolution